marcosjroig/rss-feed/README.md

 2) File __appsettings.json__: you don't need to change this, but if you do please ensure you do it consistently.
    - __RssFeed__: has the URL of the RSS Feed
    - __WebSolution__: has the URL of the angular web page.
 This page will be running by default on http://localhost:4200 , if you change this you will need to change the base URL of the angular project as well.
-3) Ensure the file __launchSettings.json__ is pointing to this URL http://localhost:5000/ as the Web project is looking at this URL to access to the DB.
+3) Ensure the file __launchSettings.json__ is pointing to this URL http://localhost:10140 as the Web project is looking at this URL to access the Web API
+4) There is a file __FakeXmlFeed.xml__ in the root of the __RssFeedApi__ folder with a few news that is used for testing in the testing project.
+Be sure to keep this file in order to avoid issues running the tests
+5) The configuration file __testappconfig.json__ in the test project, is used to set the path of the previous xml file
-4) Compile the solution and press F5 to run the API
+6) Compile the solution and press F5 to run the API
-5) Do not worry if you see an empty page when you run the API

 ### Web solution installation
-1) Go to the command line and navigate until the __"Web"__ folder, in the root of this folder execute these commands:
+1) Go to the command line and navigate until the __"Web\rss-feed-app"__ folder, in the root of this folder execute these commands:

   #### npm install
   > To install the Node packages